Complexity in multi-qubit and many-body systems: Complexity of survival probability: Time Evolution in Chaotic Many-Body Systems

 Understanding the behavior of excited states in many-body quantum systems is a central challenge in modern physics, with implications ranging from fundamental statistical mechanics to quantum computation and condensed matter theory.
 In particular, multi-qubit systems — composed of interacting two-level systems — serve as natural platforms to explore quantum many-body dynamics, as they can capture both the complexity of interactions and the accessibility of computational modelling.

-In this context, a key question arises: How does a local or highly excited state evolve over time?~\cite{Flambaum2001} One way to probe this is through the survival probability defined as the probability that a system initially prepared in an excited many-body eigenstate (or product state) remains in or returns to that state after evolving under the full many-body Hamiltonian.
-In the language of multi qubit system this problem can be formulated as how long and in principle how can a multi qubit state be preserved, what is the time scale that determines the 'melting' of the quantum information.
-As we will show here briefly and will work out in a subsequent publication~\cite{nextVI} in details the entropic complexity, similarly as in the previous chapters, through its maximum marks a time scale of the destruction of the coherent state that depends on the interaction between the qubits on a nontrivial way.
+In this context, the following question arises: How does a local or highly excited state evolve over time?~\cite{Flambaum2001} One way to probe this is through the survival probability defined as the probability that a system initially prepared in an excited many-body eigenstate (or product state) remains in or returns to that state after evolving under the full many-body Hamiltonian.
+In the language of multi-qubit system this problem can be formulated as how long and in principle how can a multi-qubit state be preserved, what is the time scale that determines the 'melting' of the quantum information.
+As we will show here briefly and will work out in a subsequent publication in details the entropic complexity, similarly as in the previous chapters, through its maximum marks a time scale of the destruction of the coherent state that depends on the interaction between the qubits on a nontrivial way.

 Mathematically, for an initial state $|\psi(0)\rangle$, the survival probability at time $t$ is given by: \beq P_{\text{ret}}(t) = |\langle \psi(0) | e^{-iHt} | \psi(0)\rangle|^2 \eeq This function captures how quantum coherence and localization properties determine the spread or confinement of excitations.
-For thermalizing systems, the survival probability decays rapidly as the excitation disperses over the full Hilbert space, signaling ergodic dynamics and thermal behavior.
+For thermalizing systems, the survival probability decays rapidly induced by dephasing as the excitation disperses over the full Hilbert space, and approaches the participation ratio in the energy basis, signaling ergodic dynamics and thermal behavior.
 In contrast, for localized systems — such as those exhibiting MBL — the decay can be arrested, indicating memory retention and non-ergodicity.
+Futhermore, late-time dynamics display correlation hole and special tails due induced by spectral edges.

-In the following we will address the problem of an excitation in a system from the ground state and investigate the way this excitation is represented in the survival probability over a very large number of eigenstates.~\cite{Flambaum2001} Here a quantum state is represented as a many-body system of products of qubits.
-It is understood that there are altogether $N$ chaotic excited states with roughly equal nature, i.e. any excitation is thermalized over a very large $N\gg 1$ set of states.
+In the following we will address the problem of an excitation in a system from the ground state and {using a toy model} we investigate the way this excitation is represented in the survival probability over a very large number of eigenstates.~\cite{Flambaum2001} Here a quantum state is represented as a many-body system of products of qubits.
+It is understood that there are altogether $N$ chaotic excited states with roughly equal nature, i.e. any excitation is thermalized over a very large set of states.